Samuel Alex

 Samuel Alex also known as Sam Alex is an American radio and TV personality.
 He is the host of the radio program "The Sam Alex Show" which is syndicated by the Sun Broadcast Group.
 Alex is a Special Correspondent for the American syndicated entertainment television news magazine show Celebrity Page.

 Career

 For 5 years Alex was host of "Taste of Country Nights" a five-hour nightly radio show distributed by Townsquare Media to more than 100 stations nationwide.
-On May 8, 2019, Alex fulfilled a lifelong dream by producing and syndicating "The Sam Alex Show".[6].
+On May 8, 2019, Alex fulfilled a lifelong dream by producing and syndicating "The Sam Alex Show".

 In 2016, Alex appeared as himself on an episode of Nashville on ABC.
 Alex is one of the best interviewers in the business and is known for putting his guests at complete ease and getting exclusive content.
-In 2021, Sam Alex got hired at Glenbrook North High School and assist's Students with their Broadcasting and Radio Program.
+In 2021, Sam Alex got hired at Glenbrook North High School In Northbrook, Illinois and assist's Students with their Broadcasting and Radio Program.